Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Minnesota has one win against the spread, and is 2-1 overall, at home this season.

-- In three home games this year, Minnesota has not gone over the total.
+- In three home games this season, Minnesota has not hit the over.

-- Away from home, Dallas is unbeaten against the spread and 2-1 overall.
+- Away from home, Dallas is 2-1 overall and 3-0 against the spread.

-- The Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.
+- The Cowboys are unbeaten ATS (1-0) away from home as 3-point underdogs or more.

-- In three road games this season, Dallas has hit the over twice.
+- In three road games this year, Dallas has gone over the total twice.

 Powered by Data Skrive.